An easy guide to non-commodity costs & the energy triad period

 What is the Energy Triad period?

-To manage the huge influx of demand on the network during the most energy-intense period of the year – usually between November and February — the National Grid imposes a charge.
+To manage the huge influx of demand on the network during the most energy-intensive period of the year, which is usually between November and February, the National Grid imposes a charge.

 Essentially, triads occur when high business demand meets the domestic mid to late afternoon tea-time period, which causes a spike in the amount of energy that’s being used at one time.